dzer6/videochat/README.md

 # Installation

 1) Install Ubuntu Lucid 64bit on machine with not less than 2Gb RAM.
+This machine should have open ports: 8080 and 1935.

 2) Install git client.
 ```bash